KenTheWhaleGoddess/NounPepes/README.md

 Migrated Noun Pepes from ERC1155 to ERC721

+To migrate, send your 1155 Noun Pepe to `nounpepes.eth`

 1/1s/personal faves can be indelibly put on-chain

 Tokens 301 and 1 are examples on-chain!